 Parents of school-aged children (and younger) have a big job to do this drizzly time of year.
 It’s summer camp planning time!
 We're here to help inspire your search with suggestions for some great camps for all types and tastes.

-For an even wider range of camps, be sure to check out our camps portal, which is jam-packed with a wide variety of camps, as well our Golden Teddy Award winners for camps and classes, ParentMap's directory and specific guides to horse camps, STEM camps, bilingual camps, theater camps and more.
-And of course, don't forget to check your local parks and rec department, YMCA and Boys and Girls Clubs, which also offer a wide range of affordable camps.
+For an even wider range of camps, be sure to check out our camps portal, which is jam-packed with a wide variety of camps, as well our Golden Teddy Award winners for camps and classes, ParentMap's family atlas and specific guides to horse camps, STEM camps, bilingual camps, theater camps, one-of-a-kind camps, camps for kids with special needs and more.

 Jump ahead by interest:

 Northwest Soccer Camps, Kenmore

 Located at Bastyr University's campus in Kenmore, Northwest Soccer Camps offers a selection of day and overnight camps for players ages 7 to 17.
 NSC coaches are the real deal, including Paul Barron – longtime English Premier League Goalkeeper, trainer and curriculum expert and Marcus Hahnemann longtime EPL and Seattle Sounders FC professional goalkeeper.